rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

 approximation.
 This will allow us to explore which modes are unstable in our model star, and by what mechanism.
-Then, by extending these non-adiabatic calculations to stars with other masses, we will map out the :\math:`\beta Cepheid` instability strip.
+Then, by extending these non-adiabatic calculations to stars with other masses, we will map out the :math:`\beta` Cephei instability strip.

 As the very first step, make a copy of your working directory from MiniLab 3 (with all the changes you have made):

 .. code-block:: console

-   $ cp -a townsend-2019-mini-2 townsend-2019-maxi
+   $ cp -a townsend-2019-mini-3 townsend-2019-maxi
    $ cd townsend-2019-maxi

 Alternatively, if you were unable to get things working with MiniLab